engle89/Rain/README.md

 Texture Array is easy to use as we have 370 different textures and it is easy to bind each of them in a slot.

-Alos, DDS format is an image format built for GPUs and they are used for 3D graphics.
+Also, DDS format is an image format built for GPUs and they are used for 3D graphics.

 3.The DXUT library has been deprecated.